 Most children who experience ASD will need some level of special education support.
-Because many children with ASD learn differently, their classroom teachers and special educators may also need to adapt lessons to accommodate their learning style — for example, demonstrating math concepts using a more tactile or visual approach.
+Because many children with ASD/NDD learn differently, their classroom teachers and special educators may also need to adapt lessons to accommodate their learning style — for example, demonstrating math concepts using a more tactile or visual approach.
 Additionally, children with ASD may need behavioral supports, assistive communication, and environmental modifications in order to be successful in the general education classroom.

 All of these supports can be secured through a student’s Individual Education Plan (IEP), a document that outlines the goals and objectives for the student, along with the supports needed to accomplish these goals.
 One of the hallmarks of special education programming is that it be individualized to the needs of the specific student.
 Because the parents have an important role to play in understanding those unique needs, they are a crucial part of their child’s education planning team.
 This is not an easy role.
 There are, however, a number of resources that can help.

 Steps in the NH Special Education Process – This booklet provides a description of parents’ rights, roles and responsibilities in the NH special education process.
 The special education process includes specific steps, each with its own requirements.
 Each step in the special education process includes procedures for parents and schools to work together and to resolve any disagreements they may have.
 The process includes an annual review of the child’s individualized education program (IEP) and placement, which is based on information such as formal and informal evaluations, observations and the child’s progress towards the current goals and objectives in his/her IEP.